assambar/learn-up-2016/05-2016-Nov-03/README.md

     arrayOfNumbers[1] = temp;

-    // Test - print array to check first was swapped with min for (int i=0; i < 10; ++i) {
+    // Test - print array to check first was swapped with min and second with min of the rest for (int i=0; i < 10; ++i) {
         std::cout << arrayOfNumbers[i] << ' ';
     }